AR banner

 Two British soldiers from the Royal Artillery (RA), one whose identity is unknown and a L/Bdr.
 Jack Martin 976272 from the 65th (The Norfolk Yeomanry) Anti-Tank Regiment.
 The circumstances leading to their capture are unknown but L/Bdr.
 Martin was reported missing on the 21st August 1944.

 2nd Lt.
 Mikels was lying on the ground without his shirt on in the midst of several Arabs.
 He was given a Fez and a French overcoat by some French colonials and with these he disguised himself.
-Sgt Norman Thielan was at another part of the camp and was not touched.
+Sgt Norman Thielan was at another part of the camp and was not approached.
 The regular Oberfeldwebel (Sgt) in charge of the camp told him to lie low until the SS left.
 Knowing that the Germans would not want the atrocity to get out 2nd Lt.
 Mikels planned to escape as soon as the opportunity presented itself.

 The day after the shootings the camp was moved towards Amiens and on the second night early in the morning they reached Rumigny (Somme) where they stopped in a patch of woods.
 Here he pretended to suffer diarrhoea and went to the brush several times.
 At 13:00 hrs he went out again and this time hid in the brush.
 It was not for several hours that he was missed but was not found by the searching Germans.